cypress-io/cypress-documentation/content/api/commands/session.md

 ### Printing to the console

-Clicking a session `id` in the Instrument Panel or clicking the first line under an expanded session group in the command log will print that session's details to the console.
+Clicking a session `id` in the Instrument Panel or clicking the first line under an expanded session group in the Command Log will print that session's details to the console.
 This information contains the `id` along with any cached session data, including cookies, `localStorage` and `sessionStorage`.